SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Plan.md

 - 3 = Major usability problem: important to fix, so should be given high priority
 - 4 = Usability catastrophe: imperative to fix this before the product can be released

 We chose this because we have used it in the previous part of the group project to evaluate our team’s wireframe.
 We are going to use it to evaluate the different team members on our group’s prototype.
+We will be using the frequency that people ran into paint points/confusion and factor them into our decision.